Don Herron’s Tub Shots – Part III

 A selection of Tub Shots were featured in the April, 1980 issue of Christopher Street, with football player David Kopay’s photo on the cover.

 When the Village Voice Online edition posted an article about the Daniel Cooney gallery exhibition in 2018, they chose to post just 3 of the 23 photos from the original layout: Robert Mapplethorpe and McCabe’s photos were 2 of them.
-Whether or not this was a random occurrence or a belated turn of the screw towards McCabe is debatable.
+Whether or not this was a random occurrence or a belated turn of the screw towards McCabe, the photos have since been removed.

 David Middaugh – Painter